 Most schools have Air conditioning and Heating units which serve each classroom.
 These units are called Unit Ventilators, or abbreviated “Univents”.
 They are also known as “PTAC” Units, which is an acronym for Packaged Terminal Air Conditioners .
-Unit ventilators are normally installed along the exterior window wall (as shown), so that “fresh air” can be drawn into the classroom along with providing heating and cooling to the classroom.
+Unit ventilators are normally installed along the exterior window wall, so that “fresh air” can be drawn into the classroom along with providing heating and cooling to the classroom.

 These units get very dirty over time.
 Contaminants build up from outside air intakes, dusty school environments, and from students dropping all sorts of things down into the unit through the top grille.
 C’mon admit it, you did it too!